HsiLucas/HsiLucas.github.io/_projects/5_project.md

 ## Project Overview

 A Fortune 500 medical device company is is building and commercializing a suite of digital surgery software solutions.
 Among these solutions is a software solution that creates a digitized roadmap for surgery, translating 2D scans into 3D models for pre-operative planning.
-This solution, combined with the company's suite of digital software solutions is intended to operate as a standalone offering, but also to seed the market in anticipation of other digital surgery platform(s).
+This solution, combined with the client's suite of digital software solutions is intended to operate as a standalone offering, but also to seed the market in anticipation of other digital surgery platform(s).
 Upon launch, the software will compete in Asia-Pac with a number of regional players in the pre-operative planning space, with 2 primary competitors leading the Japanese market.

 This 2-month project overview details the research process to assess the competitive landscape and commercial opportunity for the software in the Japanese market: